 Observation 1: Existing minimum test time for legacy PDSCH demodulation test cases couldn’t apply to 1% residual BLER.

 In order to decide a proper minimum test time, the link simulation was run for both test cases.
 The BLER corridor is selected as 1% +/- 0.1%.
 30 random seeds were used, and simulation continues for 70 seconds for each random seed.
+Simulation is only done with FDD mode.
+The minimum test time for TDD could be scaled based on the specific TDD UL-DL configuration.

 The simulation result shows that the residual BLER doesn’t converge to 1% +/-0.1% for all the seeds.
 In the worst case, the residual BLER converge to 2% in the end of the 70 seconds.
 Considering the min test time for legacy test cases is 45 seconds for 10Hz scenarios and 20 seconds for 100Hz scenarios, further extending the test time to above 70 seconds would not be a good option.